This post may contain affiliate links. For more information, please read the full disclosure policy here.

 6. Stay in a hostel in Banff

-Fortunately, you don’t have to worry about finding cheap places to stay in Banff, as there are quite a few hostels located close to the town’s centre.
-I stayed at Samesun Backpackers and it was excellent.
-The rooms were extremely spacious, there were private bathrooms and the free breakfast was delicious.
-Highly recommend checking it out for on your own solo trip to Banff.
+Fortunately, you don’t have to worry about finding cheap places to stay in Banff, as quite a few hostels are close to the town centre.
+I stayed at Samesun Backpackers, and it was excellent.
+The rooms were extremely spacious, there were private bathrooms, and the complimentary breakfast was delicious.
+I highly recommend checking it out for your own solo trip to Banff.

 Here are my top hostelling tips for fellow solo travellers